landaudiogo/cc-tutorials-2023/kafka/README.md

 # ...
 ```

-We will now start 2 consumers with the `"group.id": "consumer_group_1"`,
+We will now start 2 consumers with `"group.id": "consumer_group_1"`,
 meaning they will belong to the same consumer group:

 ```bash